 Messerschmitt Me 163 Komet

 Of all the planes of the Second World War, the Messerschmitt Me 163 Komet was the craziest.
 Sure, there were fanciful designs that didn't stand a chance of ever being made, but the Komet was, in fact, made.
-Not only was it made, but it became a major effort of the Nazi regime, an effort that was completely pointless and utterly wasted.
+Not only was it made, but it became a major effort of the Hitler regime, an effort that was completely pointless and utterly wasted.

 While the ME 163 has all the appearance of being a last-ditch aircraft that only a desperate man would cling to for dear life, in fact it was the product of years of careful development that began well before the war started.
 It derived from gliders, and then someone thought to add a propeller to it.
 It was so low-rent that it didn't even have wheels until late in development, relying instead on a dolly to take off and a fixed skid to land.
 This in a craft with extremely combustible and hazardous fuel that would explode if you accidentally spilled onto another form of fuel that it used.